 Inside the menu contains exquisite German fare including sausage plates, Wiener Schnitzel and whatever the kitchen comes up with this year in the way of authentic German delicacies.
 This finer German cuisine can only be had inside the Ale House.
 (You might need a break from the street!)

 With oompah music running all morning, we now begin formally with this tapping and the singing of Ein Prosit.
 After the ceremony, the music changes to something a bit more non-ethnic and a bit more rock ‘n’ rolly, but, decidedly nostalgic, for the Ale House owner is old and somewhat stuck in the 60s and early 70s.

 2:00 PM Gardner Chair Luge

 To miss this is sadness, to compete is insanity.
-A link to rules & registration and sponsorship information will be here as soon as it’s available.
 The Ale House owner was insane once, and paid for it.
 He actually, believably, faked his own death for about 15 seconds.
 Some people didn’t think it was funny.
 He thought he was in too much pain to pull it off anyway – he had to moan and writhe, as required.

 The idea is to get a chair, put wheels on it, put some kind of brakes and steering on it (if you care), don a helmet and roll downhill towards Beauregard Liquors from the Ale House.
 This event has been taken on as a project by the fun loving Acadien Social Club just down the street.
 They feature “Human Bumpers”, a locally known emcee who’s shtick and costume are always a surprise, and several accidents.